 - Cost: Can vary, but consider $10-$15 per hour.

-- Assumptions: Willingness on part of the provider and patient to accept presence of a scribe during the encounter.
+- Assumptions: Willingness on the part of the provider and patient to accept the presence of a scribe during the encounter.

-- Cost: Remote scribes can cost an average of $15-$18 per hour, whereas in-clinic Scribes (Medial Assistants) can cost anywhere from $25-$30 per hour.
+- Cost: Remote scribes can cost an average of $15-$18 per hour, whereas in-clinic Scribes (Medical assistants) can cost anywhere from $25-$30 per hour.

 6. Combination: Sometimes a Combination of various options mentioned here can also work.